 See Workup for more detail.

 General principles of wound assessment and treatment are as follows:

 Wound care may be broadly divided into nonoperative and operative methods

-For stage I and II pressure ulcers, wound care is usually conservative (ie, nonoperative)
+For stage 1 and 2 pressure injuries, wound care is usually conservative (ie, nonoperative)

-For stage III and IV lesions, surgical intervention (eg, flap reconstruction) may be required, though some of these lesions must be treated conservatively because of coexisting medical problems
+For stage 3 and 4 lesions, surgical intervention (eg, flap reconstruction) may be required, though some of these lesions must be treated conservatively because of coexisting medical problems

-Approximately 70%-90% of pressure ulcers are superficial and heal by second intention
+Approximately 70%-90% of pressure injuries are superficial and heal by second intention

-Successful medical management of pressure ulcers relies on the following key principles:
+Successful medical management of pressure injuries relies on the following key principles:

 Reduction of pressure